respectableWizard/docker-terracoin-masternode/README.md

 Docker image that runs the terracoin daemon which can be turned into a masternode with the correct configuration.

+This image also runs [sentinel](https://github.com/terracoin/sentinel) (which is required for a masternode to get rewards) every minute as a cron job.

 If you like this image, buy me a coffee ;) 1GuggerownoWdKkMUA8C2ySkA8AK7Ucn7n

 Quick Start